exoplatform/exoplatform.github.io/docs/guide/developer-guide/simple-integration/activity-type.md

     },
   },
 ```
-This props comes from the upper vue component, and represent the activity object we want to display.
+These props come from the upper Vue component, and represent the activity object to display.
-We will display it with a v-card, containing two lines : the first one (the v-card title) will contains "Mood of the day", and the second one (the v-card subtitle) will contain the activity title.
+Let's display it with a v-card, containing two lines : the first one (the v-card title) with "Mood of the day", and the second one (the v-card subtitle) with the activity title.

 ## Register the new activity extension